haddadtalia/villaos-docs/phase-1/README.md

 ## Status

-**Complete** Building the first device (MQTT smart lighting) and its control loop.
+**Complete.** Building the first device (MQTT smart lighting) and its control loop.
 Code and a demo clip will be added here as it's completed.